This article will help you easily move Virtual TimeClock Basic edition software to a new computer.1. Locate your Virtual TimeClock Basic license

 2. Ensure your license is compatible with your new computer

-Your original license key and instructions are necessary to download the correct version and register your software on a new computer.
+Your current license key and instructions are necessary to download the correct version and register your software on a new computer.
 If you need your license resent to you please contact us

 3. Backup your data on the old computer